 In fact, any show I get to the last season of is worth watching over the shut-eye.
-Mostly I stay up to find out some plot development: twist, introduction, conflict resolution.
+I typically stay up to find out some plot development, twist, introduction, or conflict resolution.
 Perhaps it’s for the sake of knowing; I have to find out what and who and why and when and how.
 And if I’m not satisfied with the situation, then my finger clicks the next episode.
 Watch.
 Click.
 Repeat.

 Each of the four seasons focuses on a different character, another feature that differentiates it from conventional shows.
 The individual focus adds depth to the appeal.
 If we had to watch the show with multiple cases happening in one episode, our attention would be split in multiple directions.
-But when we only focus on one – say, the girl with religious differences – then we care more for how she responds to the shame she’s been put in.
-It’s not: “Oh, dang, poor Sana.” then “Haha, look what happened to Eva!”
-It’s more like: “Oh, dang poor Sana” to “What’s she going to do now?
+But when we only focus on one – say, the girl with religious differences – then we care more for how she responds to the shame she’s experiencing.
+It’s not: “Oh, dang, poor Sana,” then “Haha, look what happened to Eva!”
+It’s more like: “Oh, dang, poor Sana,” then “What’s she going to do now?
 I’m worried about her.”
-This combination of the common theme of shame and the show’s use of seasonal, individual focus sets the basis for the unique appeal of Skam.
+The combination of the common theme (shame) and the show’s use of a seasonal, individual focus gives “Skam” a unique appeal.

-Don’t take it from me though.
-This guy who stayed up ‘till 3:00 am doesn’t do Skam half the justice it deserves.
-I didn’t mention how realistic it is with American high school issues (even if it’s from Norway).
-I didn’t mention how it uses non-professional actors and no makeup to relate with the audience.
+Don’t take it from me, though.
+This guy who stayed up until 3:00 a.m. doesn’t do “Skam” half the justice it deserves.
+I didn’t mention how realistic it is and how relatable the issues are to American high schoolers (even if it takes place in Norway).
+I didn’t go into how the show uses non-professional actors with no makeup to make the characters more relatable with the audience.
 I didn’t even mention how the show utilizes social media, not for promotion, but for viewer enhancement.
-It’s not what I remember from the show after spending a week watching four seasons.
+These aspects of the show are amazing, but it’s not what I remember the most after spending a week watching four seasons.

 “Skam” taught me that, in the end, the people around us are